christophelh/korukids/src/slides/01-intro.md

 - Email
 - Retargeting Paid Social.
 - Retargeting Search.
-- Landing page (With tips, Show them that other nannies like them have been matched).
+- Landing page (Include tips, show other nannies that have been matched).

 ---